Chapter

 What does John 8:11 mean?

-A woman has been brought to Jesus, by the Pharisees, after being caught "in the act" of a capital offense: adultery.
-There is no question about whether or not she committed the act, so she is morally guilty.
-The law explicitly outlawed adultery, and assigned it the death penalty (Leviticus 20:10; Deuteronomy 22:22), so she is legally guilty.
-The man she stands before is sinless (Hebrews 4:15), and perfect (John 8:46), so He has an unquestionable authority to punish her for her sin.
+A woman has been brought to Jesus by Pharisees after being caught "in the act" of a capital offense: adultery.
+There is no question about whether she committed the act.
+She is morally guilty.
+The Law explicitly assigned adultery the death penalty (Leviticus 20:10; Deuteronomy 22:22).
+She is legally guilty.
+The man she stands before is sinless (Hebrews 4:15), and perfect (John 8:46), and her Creator (John 1:1), giving Him unquestionable authority to punish her.
 In a profound lesson, however, Jesus takes a different approach.

-Jesus challenged her attackers, pointing out that they weren't really following the entire law.
-For example, accusers were supposed to cast the first stone (Deuteronomy 17:7).
-Also, even though the law calls for the death of both guilty parties, the woman is the only one who is being accused of wrongdoing.
-Jesus pointed these things out, and with some unspecified writing in the dirt, He has driven off every single one of the men who called for her death.
+Jesus challenged her attackers, pointing out that they weren't following the entire relevant law.
+Accusers were supposed to cast the first stone (Deuteronomy 17:7).
+Also, the Law calls for the death of both guilty parties, yet only this woman was accused of wrongdoing.
+Jesus pointed these things out, and with some unspecified writing in the dirt, He has driven off every single one of the men who called for her death (John 8:6–10).

-What happens in this verse must be taken in its full context.
+This verse must be interpreted in its full context.
 Jesus does not tell the woman, "you did nothing wrong."
 He does not say, "don't worry about what you did."
-Instead, Jesus simply states that He does not condemn her—which in this context refers specifically to stoning her for this particular sin—and also explicitly tells her not to sin anymore.
+Instead, Jesus simply states that He does not condemn her, which in this context means He is not going to stone her.
+Yet He explicitly tells her not to sin anymore.
 This incident is often misapplied by those who think Christians ought never to speak out against sin.
 The exact opposite is true: Jesus showed this woman spectacular grace, while still holding firm in calling her adultery what it was: a moral failure which should not be repeated.

 Expand